cdlhub/documentation/md/OutputComponents.md

 * Sample mean - the losses by period are first averaged across the samples, and then a single loss exceedance curve is created from the period sample mean losses.
 * Wheatsheaf mean - the loss exceedance curves from the Wheatsheaf are averaged across each return period, which produces a single loss exceedance curve.

-* For the Sample mean and Wheatsheaf mean curves, the analytical mean loss (sidx = -1) is kept separate and output as a separate exceedance probability curve.
+* For the Sample mean and Wheatsheaf mean curves, the analytical mean loss (sidx = -1) is output as a separate exceedance probability curve.
 If the calculation is run with 0 samples, then leccalc will still return the analytical mean loss exceedance curve.
 The 'type' field in the output identifies the type of loss exceedance curve, which is 1 for analytical mean, and 2 for the mean calculated from the samples.

 The total number of periods is carried in the header of the occurrence file.
-The ranked losses represent the first, second, third (etc..) largest loss periods within the total number of periods of say 10,000 years.
+The ranked losses represent the first, second, third,  etc.. largest loss periods within the total number of periods of say 10,000 years.
 The relative frequency of these periods of loss is interpreted as the probability of loss exceedance, that is to say that the top ranked loss has an exceedance probability of 1 in 10000, or 0.01%, the second largest loss has an exceedance probability of 0.02%, and so on.
 In the output file, the exceedance probability is expressed as a return period, which is the reciprocal of the exceedance probability multiplied by the total number of periods.
 Only non-zero loss periods are returned.

 ##### Output
 csv file with the following fields;